michiakig/sicp/README.markdown

 by the area of the entire rectangle should produce an estimate of the integral.

-**Exercise 3.6.** It is useful to be able to reset a random-number generator to produce a sequence starting from a given value.
+X **Exercise 3.6.** It is useful to be able to reset a random-number generator to produce a sequence starting from a given value.
 Design a new <tt>rand</tt>
 procedure that is called with an argument that is either the symbol
 <tt>generate</tt> or the symbol <tt>reset</tt> and behaves as follows: <tt>(rand